-&lt;sup>113 As noted above, convertible fixed income securities and convertible preferred securities are treated as fixed income securities for purposes of this proposed rule change and will be subject to a limit of 20% of the total assets of the Fund.
-See supra "Application of Generic Listing Requirements" section (ii) and note 81.
+As noted above, convertible fixed income securities (including CoCos) and convertible preferred securities are treated as fixed income securities for purposes of this proposed rule change.
+See supra "Application of Generic Listing Requirements" section (ii) and note 80.

-&lt;sup>114 Other equities consist of ETFs (including money market ETFs) that provide exposure to fixed income securities, Debt and other Principal Investments.
+Other equities consist of ETFs (including money market ETFs) that provide exposure to fixed income securities, Debt and other Principal Investments.
 The weight of such ETFs in the Fund's portfolio shall not be limited.
-As noted above, Fixed-Income Related Warrants are treated as fixed income securities for purposes of this proposed rule change and will be subject to and comply with the investment in all warrants traded OTC, which in most cases are not subject to publiclyreported price feeds, the Fund believes it will ensure that the portfolio remains liquid and transparent.
+As noted above, Fixed-Income Related Warrants are treated as fixed income securities for purposes of this proposed rule change and will be subject to and comply with the generic listing requirements for fixed-income securities, rather than the generic listing requirements for equity securities.
+See supra note 23.